Almost every woman knows that folic acid is one of the MOST important vitamins for pregnancy.

 You should also know that folic acid can interact with other medications, most commonly anti-seizure medications (e.g., phenytoin) as well as methotrexate (an immunotherapy agent).
 And although folic acid does not typically interact with fertility medications, some supplement combinations with folic acid in them contain other herbs that can affect these medications.

-So, at the risk of sounding like a broken record, always make sure to talk with your doctor before starting any supplement.
+So, at the risk of sounding like a broken record, always make sure to talk with your doctor before starting any supplement, including a multivitamin.
+And don’t forget to source your supplement from a trusted source.

 Some of you might be familiar with MTHFR and others are probably wondering what foreign language we’re speaking.
-A detailed synopsis regarding the enzyme methylenetetrahydrofolate reductase (MTHFR) is a bit beyond the scope of this post, but it’s important to mention as you’ll see it talked about if you spend enough time searching the internet.
+A detailed synopsis regarding the enzyme methylenetetrahydrofolate reductase (MTHFR) is a bit beyond the scope of this post, but it’s one of the important topics to mention as you’ll see it talked about if you spend enough time searching the internet.

-We’ve come across some buzz surrounding the use of pre-activated folic acid (5-methyltetrahydrofolate or 5-MTHF) for women struggling to conceive.
+We’ve come across some buzz surrounding the use of pre-activated folic acid (5-methyltetrahydrofolate or 5-MTHF) for women struggling to get pregnant.

 This has centered largely around a small, case-series publication.
 For those of you familiar with statistics (a source of excitement for Dr. Eskew and a source of pain for Dr. Haas), you’ll recognize that it’s not the best type of study from which to make bold statements.